A-1K/dbms-proj-equipoint/README.md

 ## Database Design Highlights

-> This project uses several PostgreSQL-specific features intentionally, not just as a Flask default.

 ### Native ENUM Types
 All status/category fields use `CREATE TYPE ...
 AS ENUM (...)` — enforced at the storage level, not just the application layer.
 Invalid values are rejected by PostgreSQL itself.